See the Series Introduction for Just Tao It, Part I: HERE

 There are at least two.
 I see both in my clients—and in myself.

 The first is the All-Knower Imposter.
 Confident to a fault.
 Has the answer.
 Says it cleanly.
 Demonstrates certainty.
 It’s tailor-made to look strong all the time.
 You see it in the quick explanations, the deflections, the shifting of burden.
-It can pass for strength in the moment, but over time it creates distance.
+It can pass for strength in the moment, especially in rooms that reward sounding certain.
+There’s something useful here.
+Clarity matters.
+People do need direction.
+But over time it creates distance.
 Trust erodes.
 Conversations tighten.
 People start managing what they say, and the leader never quite understands why.

 The second is the All-Shoulder Imposter.
 Humble to a fault.
 Carries everything.
 Questions everything.
 Second-guesses decisions.
 More input.
 More data.
 More time.
 It can look thoughtful, even inclusive.
+There’s something useful here too.
+Reflection matters.
+People need to be heard.
 But over time, the delays start to speak for themselves.
 People begin to wonder if the hesitation is care—or fear.
 Same result.
 Trust erodes, just more slowly and more politely.

 The reality is, both work—for a while.
 And both are exhausting to maintain.
 Neither builds much of anything that actually matters.